How to Bind Mouse Wheel to Jump in CS:GO

-Do note that using this command means your weapon can’t be switched using the mouse wheel.
+Note: Choosing any combination of the keybindings above means your weapon can’t be switched using the mouse wheel.

 bind mwheelup invprev;bind mwheeldown invnext;bind space +jump

-The C:Program FilesSteam part indicates your default Steam location, which will depend on your installation process when you first downloaded Steam.
+- The “C:\Program Files (x86)\Steam” part indicates your default Steam location, which will depend on where you originally installed it.

 To locate your SteamID, the easiest way is to follow these steps:

-- Click on Trade Offers.
+- Click on “Trade Offers.”

 - Click on “Who can send me Trade Offers?”

-- The number in the URL in the Third-Party Sites section is your SteamID.
+- The number in the URL in the “Third-Party Sites” section is your SteamID.

-If your config file isn’t there, look on other drives, or browse the local files for CS: GO from your Steam Library.
+If your config file isn’t listed in the file browser location above, look on other drives, or browse the local files for the “CS: GO” directory within your Steam Library.

 bind mwheelup +jump bind mwheeldown +jump bind space +jump